sympy/sympy/doc/src/guides/solving/solve-system-of-inequalities-algebraically.md

 so you may have to reduce your inequalities numerically instead using SciPy's {external:func}`~scipy.optimize.linprog`.

-### Inequalities which can be reduced analytically, and SymPy cannot reduce
+### Inequalities Which Can Be Reduced Analytically, and SymPy Cannot Reduce

 SymPy has implemented algorithms to reduce inequalities for only one symbol (variable), so it cannot reduce a set of inequalities for more than one symbol: